A weak version of the Strong Exponential Closure: Preliminaries

 The hypothesis that $\pi_1(W)$ is Zariski dense is a non-trivial condition, and it implies that the variety is rotund.
-Theorem \ref{esistenzasolvarieta} states the Exponential-Algebraic Closedness of $(\mathbb C, exp)$ for irreducible variety $W$ with $\pi_1$ dominant.
+Theorem \ref{esistenzasolvarieta} states an even stronger property than the Exponential-Algebraic Closedness for $(\mathbb C, exp)$ for irreducible variety $W$ with $\pi_1$ dominant.
 Indeed, there is a Zariski-dense sets of points $(\overline a, e^{\overline a})$ in $W$.
 A major problem is to replace the hypothesis that $\pi_1$ is dominant with much weaker ones like rotundity and freeness while still retaining the conclusion of the theorem.

 Notice that no restriction is made on the coefficients of the polynomials defining $W$, and the result is independent from Schanuel's Conjecture.